Reinforcement Learning for Hybrid Charging Stations Planning and Operation Considering Fixed and Mobile Chargers: Introduction

 As shown in Figure \ref{fig:dynamic demand}, panel (a) presents a heat map of charging demand across Nanshan District in Shenzhen, China, highlighting how demand distribution varies throughout the day, from 6:00 AM to 7:00 PM.
 Meanwhile, panel (b) depicts the time series of charging demand for a specific station in Shenzhen, further illustrating the fluctuations in demand at a granular level.
 These spatio-temporal patterns collectively emphasize the dynamic nature of charging demand in urban areas.

-While traditional charging stations, primarily consisting of fixed-location chargers, offer cost advantages and power grid stability through permanent installations, their spatial rigidity leads to systemic inefficiencies, particularly in addressing the demand-supply mismatch caused by fluctuating demand patterns.
-For instance, if the number of charging stations is based on peak demand periods, a significant portion of the infrastructure may remain underutilized during off-peak hours.
-Conversely, sizing infrastructure for off-peak demand may result in congestion and insufficient capacity during peak hours.
-These limitations emphasize the critical need for adaptive infrastructure solutions capable of reconfiguring in response to changing demand.
+While traditional charging stations with fixed-location chargers offer cost and grid stability benefits, their spatial rigidity leads to inefficiencies, especially in addressing demand-supply mismatches from fluctuating demand.
+For example, sizing infrastructure for peak demand causes underutilization during off-peak hours, while sizing for off-peak leads to congestion during peaks.
+These limitations highlight the need for adaptive infrastructure that can reconfigure in response to changing demand.

 Emerging mobile chargers (MCs) have recently gained attention as a flexible supplement to urban charging networks \cite{MCS7}.
 Unlike fixed chargers, mobile chargers can be dynamically scheduled to align with changing demand patterns, offering a promising solution to the limitations of traditional charging infrastructure.
 In addition to addressing the limitations of fixed charging stations, the integration of MCs can also benefit the configuration of fixed charging stations.
 For example, in areas with demand surges, MCs can be scheduled for temporary service, eliminating the need for installing fixed stations in these locations.
 This approach ensures that fixed stations are deployed where demand is more consistent, improving overall system efficiency.